hubblec4/Matroska-Chapters-Specs/chapters.md

 #####  Variation 2: Linked-Edition

-Only one more condition MUST be met, the `ChapterSegmentEditionUID` MUST be set with a valid `EditionUID` from the linked Matroska file/Segment.
+Only one more condition is met when the `ChapterSegmentEditionUID` is set with a valid `EditionUID` from the linked Matroska file/Segment.

 ### ChapterSegmentEditionUID